halfbaked/grails-font-awesome-resources/README.md

 ```

 ## Icons usage
 You can include an icon in your HTML using the appropriate css class.
-See the [Font Awesome project on GitHub](http://fortawesome.githuCSSb.com/Font-Awesome/) for a list of the icons and their
-corresponding class names.
+See the [Font Awesome](http://fontawesome.io/icons/) for a list of the icons and their corresponding class names.

 Example

-    <i class="icon-user"></i>
+    <i class="fa fa-user"></i>

 Copyright and License
 ===